On a canonical polynomial for links of elliptic singularities: Preliminaries: invariants of normal surface singularities

-Motivated by the previous interpretation, for Seiberg--Witten invariants of links of normal surface singularities, \cite{LNNSurg} developed a surgery type formula.
+For Seiberg--Witten invariants of links of normal surface singularities, there exists a general surgery type formula in terms of the graph, developed in \cite{LNNSurg}.
 Here we state only the $h=0$ case which will be used in the sequel.
-For the general case we invite the reader to consult with \cite{LNNSurg}.